1980 United States presidential election: Presidential debates

 As September turned into October, the situation remained essentially the same.
-Governor Reagan insisted Anderson be allowed to participate in a three-way debate, while President Carter remained steadfastly opposed to this.
+Reagan insisted Anderson be allowed to participate in a three-way debate, while Carter remained steadfastly opposed to this.
 As the standoff continued, the second debate was canceled, as was the vice presidential debate.

-With two weeks to go to the election, the Reagan campaign decided that the best thing to do at that moment was to accede to all of President Carter's demands, including that Anderson not feature, and LWV agreed to exclude Congressman Anderson from the final debate, which was rescheduled for October 28 in Cleveland, Ohio.
+With two weeks to go to the election, the Reagan campaign decided at that point that the best thing to do was to accede to all of President Carter's demands.
+The final debate, featuring only Carter and Reagan, was rescheduled for October 28 in Cleveland, Ohio.

-The presidential debate between President Carter and Governor Reagan was moderated by Howard K. Smith and presented by the League of Women Voters.
 The showdown ranked among the highest ratings of any television program in the previous decade.
-Debate topics included the Iranian hostage crisis, and nuclear arms treaties and proliferation.
-Carter's campaign sought to portray Reagan as a reckless "war hawk," as well as a "dangerous right-wing radical".
+Debate topics included the Iranian hostage crisis and nuclear arms.
+Carter's campaign sought to portray Reagan as a reckless "war hawk", as well as a "dangerous right-wing radical".
 But it was President Carter's reference to his consultation with 12-year-old daughter Amy concerning nuclear weapons policy that became the focus of post-debate analysis and fodder for late-night television jokes.
 President Carter said he had asked Amy what the most important issue in that election was and she said, "the control of nuclear arms."
 A famous political cartoon, published the day after Reagan's landslide victory, showed Amy Carter sitting in Jimmy's lap with her shoulders shrugged asking "the economy? the hostage crisis?"

-When President Carter criticized Reagan's record, which included voting against Medicare and Social Security benefits, Governor Reagan audibly sighed and replied: "There you go again".
+When President Carter criticized Reagan's record, which included voting against Medicare and Social Security benefits, former Governor Reagan audibly sighed and replied: "There you go again".

-In describing the national debt that was approaching $1 trillion, Reagan stated "a billion is a thousand millions, and a trillion is a thousand billions."
-When Carter would criticize the content of Reagan's campaign speeches, Reagan began his counter with the words: "Well ...
-I don't know that I said that.
-I really don't."

 In his closing remarks, Reagan asked viewers: "Are you better off now than you were four years ago?
 Is it easier for you to go and buy things in the stores than it was four years ago?
 Is there more or less unemployment in the country than there was four years ago?
 Is America as respected throughout the world as it was?
 Do you feel that our security is as safe, that we're as strong as we were four years ago?
 And if you answer all of those questions 'yes', why then, I think your choice is very obvious as to whom you will vote for.
-If you don't agree, if you don't think that this course that we've been on for the last four years is what you would like to see us follow for the next four, then I could suggest another choice that you have."
+If you don't agree, if you don't think that this course that we've been on for the last four years is what you would like to see us follow for the next four, then I could suggest another choice that you have".